-The INTERNATIONAL EQUITY FUND has a nonfundamental policy to invest, under normal circumstances and as a matter of operating policy, at least 80% of its assets in equity securities.
+The INTERNATIONAL EQUITY FUND has a nonfundamental policy to invest, under normal circumstances and as a matter of operating policy, at least 80% of its net assets in equity securities and related investments with similar economic characteristics, including derivative instruments such as futures and options.
 The International Equity Fund will give its shareholders 60 days' prior notice of any change in the nonfundamental policy set forth in this paragraph.

-As a nonfundamental policy, the BOND FUND will, under normal circumstances, invest at least 80% of its assets in bonds.
+As a nonfundamental policy, the BOND FUND will, under normal circumstances, invest at least 80% of its net assets in bonds, including government and corporate bonds, mortgage-backed and asset-backed securities, non-U.S. dollar-denominated bonds, and U.S. dollar-denominated bonds issued by non-U.S. entities.
 Shareholders in the Bond Fund will be provided with at least 60 days' prior notice of any change in the nonfundamental policy set forth in this paragraph.